BYLAWS OF VETERANS AFFAIRS PHYSICIAN ASSISTANT ASSOCIATION, INC.

 4.06.
 Vacancies.
 The Board of Directors may fill the vacancy in any office for the unexpired portion of that officer’s term.

 4.07.
 President.
-The President shall be the Chief Executive Officer of the Corporation and a member of the Board of Directors.
-The President shall supervise and control all of the business and affairs of the Corporation.
+The President shall serve for two years and be the Chief Executive Officer of the Corporation and a member of the Board of Directors.
+The President shall supervise and control all of the business and affairs of the Corporation as delegated by the Board of Directors.
 The President shall preside at all meetings of the members and of the Board of Directors.
 The President may execute any deeds, mortgages, bonds, contracts, or other instruments that the Board of Directors has authorized to be executed.
 However, the President may not execute instruments on behalf of the Corporation if this power is expressly delegated to another officer or agent of the Corporation by the Board of Directors, the Bylaws, or statute.
 The President shall perform other duties prescribed by the Board of Directors and all duties incident to the office of President.

-4.08.
+4.09.
 Vice President.
-When the President is absent, is unable to act, or refuses to act, a Vice President may perform the duties of the President.
-When a Vice President acts in place of the President, the Vice President shall have all the powers of and be subject to all the restrictions upon the President.
-If there is more than one Vice President, the Vice Presidents shall act in place of the President in the order of the votes received when elected.
-A Vice President shall perform other duties as assigned by the President or Board of Directors.
+The Vice President shall serve for two years.
+When the President is absent, is unable to act, or refuses to act, the Vice President may perform the duties of the President.
+When the Vice President acts in place of the President, the Vice President shall have all the powers of and be subject to all the restrictions upon the President.
+The Vice President shall perform other duties as assigned by the President or Board of Directors.
 The Vice President shall function as the Chief Delegate to the AAPA's House of Delegates.

 A. Have charge and custody of and be responsible for all funds and securities of the Corporation;